Manikeshhhh/Manikeshhhh.github.io/_posts/2022-12-01-rce-ec2takeover-dropbox-takeover.md

 ```
 root@x71n0:~$ ffuf -u https://FUZZ.xxxx.com -w bruteforcelist.txt -ac -mc 200,302,403
 ```
-sometimes i use this fancy crawling tools like Katana to crawl from JS file(I usually look for vulnerable functions or secrets in JS file), I will talk about finding cloud assets when I talk about the **DropBox takeover** and I will talk about how i use Shodan when talking about the **SSRF**.
+sometimes i use this fancy crawling tools like Katana to crawl JS file(I usually look for vulnerable functions or secrets in JS file), I will talk about finding cloud assets when I talk about the **DropBox takeover** and I will talk about how i use Shodan when talking about the **SSRF**.

 ###  Finding my first ever RCE with LaTex injection